unlikelyUsual/flight-booking/README.md

 ## Tech Stack

-- TypeScript
-- Express
-- Redis
-- Passport and passport-jwt
-- bcrypt
-- pg and postgres
-- Drizzle kit
-- Zod
-- Cors
-- Faker
+- Server : Node runtime with express server : Node.js is excellent for flight booking apps due to its non-blocking, asynchronous architecture, which efficiently handles high concurrency and real-time data updates
+- Database : Postgres : For handling scale due to its advanced indexing and query optimization features.
+Its support for complex queries and transactions, combined with robust data integrity and replication capabilities, make it well-suited for high-traffic and large-scale applications.
+- Front End : ReactJS with Vite: React with Vite offers rapid development and build times due to Vite's lightning-fast hot module replacement and optimized bundling.

 ## Backend Security:

 Security is an important aspect of our application, for this:

-- **bcrypt**: We use bcrypt to hash passwords, a well-tested library to ensure the safety of user passwords.
+- **bcrypt**: Password encryption.
-- **Passport for Authentication**: To make sure only allowed users can access certain routes.
+- **Passport for Authentication**: Role based authentication
-- **jsonwebtoken**: We use the jsonwebtoken library to create JWTs (Json Web Tokens) for a secure way of transmitting information.
+- **jsonwebtoken**: JWT token creation and verification
-- **Helmet**: We use the Helmet middleware to secure Express apps by setting various HTTP headers.
+- **Helmet**: Secure Express apps by setting various HTTP headers.
-- **Rate Limiting**: This ensures a certain mount of request can be made from an IP, and it's useful to defend against brute-force attacks.
+- **Rate Limiting**: Defend against brute-force attacks
-- **express-validator for Validation**: Validation of data before it reaches your server is very important to prevent malicious data entering your app and could potentially crash or worse, allow a data breach.
+- **Cors**: Allowing know origins.

 ## Installation